 Some critics of light therapy have pointed out that it could be a placebo and there is no way to prove otherwise.
 It is not possible to keep someone from knowing whether they are being exposed to very bright light or the placebo (dim light).
 Therefore the “blind” is broken and patients will know whether they are receiving the active or “inert” treatment.
 Could it be that the positive effects of bright light are simply due to the assumption or expectation of the patients that they will improve, rather than a result of the bright light itself?

 Sure it is.
 But perhaps a more important question is, “does it matter?”
 If we use Antonuccio’s criteria for evaluating a potential treatment (i.e. 1) first do no harm, 2) cost-benefit analysis) then it becomes clear that light therapy compares very favorably with antidepressants even if it is “merely a placebo”.
 As you will know if you’ve been following my blog, antidepressants could also be referred to as placebos because they have been shown to be no more effective than placebo in treating depression.
 The criteria for whether a drug gets approved or not by the FDA is that it must outperform placebo; otherwise, it is simply considered a placebo itself.

-Although light therapy may have some side effects, they pale in comparison to those of antidepressants and, unlike antidepressants, light therapy poses no significant risks or long-term complications.
 A typical light therapy device costs between $200-$300, so over the long-term it is much more cost-effective than medication.
 Finally, light therapy is just as effective as pharmacotherapy for treating depression.